FraunhoferISST/DataspaceConnector/docs/pages/deployment/bootstrapping.md

 ```

 ## Registering Elements at the IDS Broker
-Each resource that has been registered during the bootstrapping process can be registered at an
+Each resource being registered during the bootstrapping process can be registered at an IDS Broker.
-IDS Broker.
-It is possible to register different resources at different brokers, but each resource
+It is possible to register different resources at different brokers, but each resource can only be
-can only be registered at one broker once.
-The registration of a resource at a broker implicitly
+registered at one broker once.
+The registration of a resource at a broker implicitly registers the
-registers the connector itself at the broker.
+connector itself at the broker.

 In order to register a resource at the broker, an entry with the following structure must be placed
 in a `bootstrap.properties` file: